Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.

-What is an indoor obstacle course for dogs?
+What is an Indoor Obstacle Course for Dogs?

-An indoor obstacle course, also known as an agility course, is a creative way to provide your dog with exercise, mental stimulation, and training opportunities.
-It’s also a great way to teach your dog some new tricks.
+It’s a creative way to provide your dog with exercise, mental stimulation, and training opportunities.

-You can make a variety of obstacles for your dog by using household items.
 Items like blankets, chairs, baskets, hula hoops, a coffee table, and even stairs can all be used as obstacles for your dog.

 German Shepherd going through a tunnel made from two chairs and a blanket.